-Title of Proposal: Overtime Policy and supporting briefing notes.
-What is it?
-A new Policy/Strategy/Practice A revised Policy /Strategy/Practice X Description of the proposal: This is a review of an existing policy and guidance.
-Essentially the Policy refers to the Scottish Joint Council for Local Government Employees arrangement for a standard working week of 37 hours however there is a local agreement for certain employees (previously APT & C staff to to work a 35 hour week.
-The Policy informs that any hours worked between 6.00am and 10.00pm will be classified as normal working hours and paid at the basic hourly rate, including hours worked on a Saturday or Sunday.
-Work in excess of these normal hours is classed as overtime.
-This policy sets out the conditions for the payment of overtime for employees.
-Work in excess of normal hours of duty is normally discouraged, and in particular employees should not be required to consistently work overtime.
+Title of Proposal: Overtime Policy and supporting briefing notes. licy/Strategy/Practice Policy /Strategy/Practice X The policy rate at wh designate Work in e particular However, unavoidate The Police review of an existing policy and guidance. y sets out the circumstances in which overtime will be paid and the nich it will be paid, along with enhancements due for working on the Public/Fixed holiday dates excess of normal hours of duty is normally discouraged, and in employees should not be required to consistently work overtime.
+SBC recognises that there are occasions when overtime is tole and in such cases conditions shall apply. ey affirms that alternatives to overtime, such as Time Off in Lieu ould be considered before payment of overtime.

-However, SBC recognises that there are occasions when overtime unavoidable and in such cases conditions shall apply.
-The Policy affirms that alternatives to overtime, such as Time Off in Lieu (TOIL) should be considered before payment of overtime.
-Additionally overtime is not usually compulsory and staff are able to choose not to work overtime Service Area: Department: Human Resources Lead Officer: lain Davidson Employee Relations Manager Other Officers/Partners involved: Simone Doyle Equalities & Diversity Officer (HR) Date(s) IIA completed: 3 rd December 2019, 23 rd January 2020

-2 Will there be any cumulative impacts as a result of the relationship between this proposal and other policies?

-No If yes, - please state here:

-3 Legislative Requirements

-3.1 Relevance to the Equality Duty:
+Additionally overtime is not usually compulsory and staff are able to choose not to work overtime. ervice Area: Epartment: Human Resources Lead Officer: Iain Davidson Employee Relations Manager Other Officers/Partners involved: Ian Angus HR Shared Services Manager Date(s) IIA completed: April 2022 Will there be any cumulative impacts as a result of the relationship between this proposal and other policies?
+No If yes, - please state here: 3 Legislative Requirements 3.1 Relevance to the Equality Duty:

-Do you believe your proposal has any relevance under the Equality Act 2010?

-Equality Duty Reasoning: Elimination of discrimination (both direct & indirect), victimisation and harassment.
+Equality Duty Reasoning:

+Elimination of discrimination (both direct & indirect), victimisation and harassment.
 Foster good relations?
-Given this policy focusses on the payment of overtime rather than the necessity to undertake it, it is considered that the policy is not relevant to the General Equality Duty, namely the advancement of Promotion of equality of opportunity? equality, elimination of discrimination and promoting good relations.
+Given this policy focusses on the payment of overtime rather than the necessity to undertake it, it is considered that the policy is not relevant to the Public Sector Equality Duty.

+Promotion of equality of opportunity?